YukaiXin/WES_pipeLine/README.md

 ##

-When you execute the fourth step script, you need to enter the deb file path as a parameter
+When you execute 04,05 step script, you need to enter the deb file path as a parameter

 #Following R package: